 Number Of Teachers

 At least one of the adults attending camp must be a certified teacher employed by the school in attendance.
 One adult chaperone must attend camp for every 30 students.
+We plan adult accommodations with the ratio of 1:30 in mind, therefore anything beyond this including, aides, needs to be communicated and coordinated with your Site Director.
 Parents are not allowed to attend camp as we believe this changes the experience for the child.
 There must be one school staff member readily available at all times in the case of an emergency.
-If you plan on leaving the camp property for a short time during your visit, please bring a cellular phone or pager so we can reach you in case of an emergency.
+If you plan on leaving the camp property for a short time during your visit, please bring a cellular phone so we can reach you in case of an emergency.

 We strongly encourage you to bring one personal vehicle with you to camp.
 There have been situations where a student is sick or disciplined, needs to go home, and their parents will not come pick them up.
 If you have your own vehicle at camp you can remedy this; if not, the student will be placed under your direct supervision.
 High Trails has vehicles to use in emergency situations, but for occasions such as wanting to drive into town to shop or needing to take a sick or disciplined student home, only your vehicle will suffice.